d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 train_iter, _ = d2l.load_data_bananas(batch_size)
 ```

-There is 1 category in the banana detection dataset.
+There is 1 class in the banana detection dataset.
 After defining the module, we need to initialize the model parameters and define the optimization algorithm.

 ```{.python .input}
 device, net = d2l.try_gpu(), TinySSD(num_classes=1)